vtex/styleguide/react/components/MultiSelect/README.md

-### Overview

-Like a simple dropdown, but users may select more than one option.
+#### Like a simple dropdown, but users may select more than one option.

 ### Related components